archlinux/arch-boxes/README.md

 `packer build -only=virtualbox-iso -var-file=local.json vagrant.json`

+On Windows, add the built box to vagrant with the following command, except fix the date at the end:

+`vagrant box add --name archlinux_base 'Arch-Linux-x86_64-virtualbox-2019-05-17.box'`

 ## how to start the build process for official builds
 The official builds are done on our Arch Linux Buildserver.